 Have you ever been “that parent” in the mall, watching your child have a meltdown while feeling helpless and beating yourself up inside because you know people are watching and probably judging your parenting skills?

 Every human being needs to know they are loved, capable, valued and safe.
-Children look to their parents and want to know:
+Children look to their parents and want to know if they love them and believe in them and if they measure up.

 How parents express answers to these questions probably will look different depending on the child’s needs.
 Some may need a pacifier when they don’t feel good, even when they are 4 years old.
-Others may cross a clear boundary and receive a very loving, firm and needed consequence that seems harsh from an outsider’s vantage point.
+Others may cross a clear boundary and receive a very loving, firm and needed consequence.
+From an outsider’s vantage point, it may even seem harsh.

-Some parents really do need help with their parenting skills, but it doesn’t seem like judging them publicly without knowing more details is the answer.
+Some parents really do need help with their parenting skills.
+However, it doesn’t seem like judging them publicly without knowing more details is the answer.
 Remembering that healthy parenting choices vary depending on the situation, the child and the environment can help foster empathy while avoiding a rush to unfair judgment.